 - making a fire,

 Identification of fauna and flora

-By the end of the course you will be able to:
+By the end of the course you’ll be able to:

-• Be familiar with the different biomes in South Africa.
+- be familiar with the different biomes in South Africa.

 Animal behaviour in relation to safety and data collection